% zelta-clone(8) | System Manager's Manual

 -q, --quiet

-: Quiet output.
-Specify once to suppress warnings, twice (-qq) to suppress errors.
+: Decrease log level.
+Specify once to suppress notices, twice (-qq) to suppress warnings.

 -n, --dryrun, --dry-run